macypruitt/group-project-kanbes/DEPLOYMENT.md

 Details on the deployment strategy for the Kantrack application and how to deploy the Dockerized application to Heroku.

+## Deploying Database

+The following steps are for basic Postgres database deployment to Heroku.

+1. Login to Heroku
+1. Create App named **kantrack-staging**
+1. Click on the **Resources** tab
+1. Search for **Postgres** and from the list that comes up select **Heroku Postgres**
+1. In the window that comes up make sure that the **Plane Name** selected is **Hobby Dev - Free** before clicking on the **Provision** button at the bottom of the window
+1. When the **Heroku Postgres** item shows up below the search field click on the **Heroku Postgres** link
+1. In the new browser tab that opens up click on the **Settings** tab
+1. Click on the **View Credentials** button in the right hand column
+    - the Heroku database credentials will appear and we'll use those to establish a connection to the Heroku database
+1. Open the **Postico** application on your local machine
+1. Add a New Favorite using the Heroku credentials that were revealed
+    - Host
+    - Port
+    - User
+    - Password
+    - Database
+1. After connecting run the setup queries available at `database/init.sql`

+## Deploying Codebase

+Make necessary [Code Prep](/#code-prep) before deploying to Heroku.

+1. From the Heroku app page click on the **Deploy** tab
+1. In the **Deployment Method** section select the **Container Registry** option
+1. Bring up the terminal in the project directory
+1. run: `docker-compose up --build -d web`
+1. run: `heroku login`
+    - follow the login prompts
+1. run: `heroku container:login`
+1. run: `heroku container:push prod --recursive --app=kantrack-staging`
+1. run: `heroku container:release prod --app=kantrack-staging`
+1. (optional) run: `heroku open --app=kantrack-staging`
+1. (optional) run: `heroku logs --tail --app=kantrack-staging`

+1. run: `heroku git:remote -a kantrack-staging`
+1. ensure that the `heroku.yml` file is setup
+1. run: `heroku stack:set container --app=kantrack-staging`
+1. run: `git push heroku master`

 ## Code Prep

 1. Add `./Dockerfile`